 - 1, 3.5- oz high cacao chocolate bar gluten-free, chopped

-- For the cake, preheat oven to 325F and grease a bundt pan very well, making sure to get in all crevices.
+- Preheat oven to 325F and grease a bundt pan very well, making sure to get in all crevices.

 - In a medium bowl, whisk together hazelnut flour, whey protein, baking powder, baking soda, salt and xanthan gum.

-- In a large bowl, beat butter and erythritol until lightened.
+- In a large bowl, beat butter and Swerve until lightened.
 Beat in hazelnut oil, eggs, hazelnut extract and stevia extract.